TheresaLui/SelfHelpContent_v2/articles/problemscopingques.eventhubs/problemscoping-timeouterrors.md

             "id": "problem_locationofcode",
             "order": 2,
             "controlType": "textbox",
-            "displayLabel": "Are you running the code from Azure or On-premise or external cloud provider?"
+            "displayLabel": "Are you running the code from Azure or On-premise or external cloud provider?", "required": true
-            "required": true
         },
         {